Clemente Soto Vélez Cultural and Educational Center

 One linear foot

-Artist files document the resident artists at CSV.
+Artist files document the resident artists at the Clemente.
 They include materials on Sira Ayensa, Natalia Campos, Luis Castro, Anibal Cicardi, Silvio de la Cruz, Rafael Mendez, Freddie Molina, Miguel Trelles, and Rafael Tufiño, among others.
 Files are created as an artist becomes a tenant of the Center and are updated as he or she builds a base exhibition portfolio.

 Currently there is no space designated for researchers, but there is a conference table that can be made available when it is not being used by the staff.